shorepine/amy/README.md

 amy.send(osc=0, vel=1, note=40)
 ```

+There are two things to note here:  Firstly, the filter frequency is controlled by the breakpoint set using a "unit per octave" rule.
+So when the envelope is zero, the filter is at its default frequency (50 Hz, the first value in the `filter_freq` list).
+But the envelope starts at 6.0, which is 6 octaves higher, or 2^6 = 64x the frequency, or 3200 Hz.
+It then decays to 3.0 over the first second, which is 2^3 = 8x the default frequency, giving 400 Hz.
+It's only during the final release of 200 ms that it returns back to 0, giving a final filter frequency of (2^0 = 1x) 50 Hz.

+Secondly, the filter frequency is controlled by a list of numbers, not just the initial 50.  `filter_freq` is an example of a set of **ControlCoefficients**, the others being `amp`, `freq`, `duty`, and `pan`.  **ControlCoefficients** are a list of up to 7 floats that are multiplied by a range of control signals, then summed up to give the final result (in this case, the filter frequency).
+The control signals are:
+ * A constant value of 1 - so the first number in the control coefficient list is the default value if all the others are zero or not specified.
+ * The frequency corresponding to the `note` parameter to the note-on event (converted to unit-per-Hz relative to middle C).
+ * The velocity from the note-on event.
+ * The output of breakpoint set 0.
+ * The output of breakpoint set 1.
+ * The output of the modulating oscillator, specified by the `mod_source` parameter.
+ * The current pitch bend value (from `amy.send(pitch_bend=0.5)` etc.).

-There are two things to note here: (1) The filter frequency modulation is accomplished by a set of **ControlCoefficients**, a set of 6 floats that are applied, respectively, to a constant value of 1, the note pitch, the velocity, the output of breakpoint set 0, the output of breakpoint set 1, and the modulating oscillator.
-The set "50,0,0,0,1,0" means that we have a base frequency of 50 Hz, but we also add the output of breakpoint set 1.
-If you specify fewer than 6 coefficients, the remaining ones are taken as zero, so `filter_freq=5000` is equivalent to `filter_freq="5000,0,0,0,0,0"`.
-(2) The frequency calculations are done in log2-frequency relative to Midi note 0 (8.18 Hz).
-The first, constant term is automatically converted from Hz.
-But the envelope values (initially 6.0, falling to 3.0 over 1000ms, then falling to 0 over 200ms on release) are in octave units, so 6.0 corresponds to a *factor* of `2**6 = 64`, giving a net frequency of 3200 Hz when applied to the 50 Hz base.
-Then the decay is to `(2**3) * 50 = 400 Hz`, and the final release is down to 50 Hz.
+The set "50,0,0,0,1" means that we have a base frequency of 50 Hz, we ignore the note frequency and velocity and breakpoint set 0, but we also add the output of breakpoint set 1.
+If you specify fewer than 7 coefficients, the remaining ones are taken as zero, so `filter_freq=5000` is equivalent to `filter_freq="5000,0,0,0,0,0,0"`.

-Great.
-There are 5 oscillator parameters that take **ControlCoefficients**: Amplitude, Frequency, FilterFrequency, PWM Duty, and Pan.
-You can use the same breakpoint set to control several at once, for instance by also specifying `freq="0,1,0,0,0.125,0"`, which says to set the note frequency from the same breakpoint set as the filter frequency, but scaled down by 1/8th so the initial decay is over 1 octave, not 3.
+You can use the same breakpoint set to control several things at once.
+For example, we could include `freq="50,0,0,0,0.125,0"`, which says to modify a base note frequency of 50 Hz from the same breakpoint set as the filter frequency, but scaled down by 1/8th so the initial decay is over 1 octave, not 3.
 Give it a go!

+The note frequency is scaled relative to a zero-point of middle C (MIDI note 60, 261.63 Hz), so to make the oscillator faithfully track the `note` parameter to the note-on event, you need something like `freq="261.63,1"` (which is its default setting before any `freq` parameter is passed).
+Setting it to `freq="523.26,1"` would make the oscillator always be one octave higher than the `note` MIDI number.
+Setting `freq="261.3,0.5"` would make the oscillator track the `note` parameter at half an octave per unit, so while `note=60` would still give middle C, `note=72` (C5) would make the oscillator run at F#4, and `note=84` (C6) would be required to get C5 from the oscillator.

 We also have LFOs, which are implemented as one oscillator modulating another.
-You set the lower-frequency oscillator up, then have it control a parameter of another audible oscillator.
+You set up the lower-frequency oscillator, then have it control a parameter of another audible oscillator.
 Let's make the classic 8-bit duty cycle pulse wave modulation, a favorite:

 ```python
 amy.reset()  # Clear the state.